FB_LocalSystemTime

 The FB_LocalSystemTime function block must be called cyclically (e.g. every second or during each PLC cycle).
 This is necessary to enable the time between synchronizations to be calculated.

+Jitter!
 The local Windows system time is read with the aid of acyclic services (ADS function blocks).
 Due to the system characteristics the runtime of the ADS commands cannot be specified/estimated.
 Differences in command runtimes may lead to time jitter at the systemTime output, depending on the operating system, the synchronization interval and the PLC cycle time.
-For this reason, the time provided by the function block is only conditionally suitable for more precise measuring tasks.
-However, the accuracy is adequate, for example, for building automation applications.
+For this reason, the time supplied by the function block is only suitable for more accurate measurement tasks to a limited extent.
+However, the accuracy is sufficient for applications in the field of building automation, for example. |

 Switching between daylight-saving time and standard time